 West Ham and Blackpool.
 These two sides would go on to face each other in the Championship play-off final in May, with West Ham securing a 2-1 victory against Ian Holloway’s side.

-A ruling back then meant Championship clubs could only have five substitutes, and well, Sam Allardyce reluctantly refused to travel up north with a reserve ‘keeper, so up stepped Lansbury.
+A ruling back then meant Championship clubs could only have five substitutes.
+And well, Sam Allardyce reluctantly refused to travel up north with a reserve ‘keeper, so up stepped Lansbury.

 The east London side didn’t concede any more goals, in fact going on to win 4-1.